MATT TITUS(HEAD COACH)

 It wasn’t until December 2011 that my wife and mother in-law gifted me a 6 week trial to a CrossFit gym.
 This was another turning point in my life and for once it was a positive one.
 I developed a desire to not drink, not smoke, and change my habits to improve my performance as an athlete, for the sake of CrossFit, PR’s and fitness benchmarks.
 CrossFit acted as a catalyst for me to make positive changes for myself as an individual, a father and a husband.
 It empowered me to make the positive changes I needed to rediscover the soldier that I once knew, the soldier I knew I was, the soldier I am now.

 Only 2 years later I realized that I absolutely love coaching!
 I enjoy having my positive attitude rub-off on people in the best of ways, I love that my expertise can impact an individual in more ways than just improving their fitness capacity.
 I genuinely enjoy watching each of my clients develop positive habits, and create changes that help them grow physically and mentally.
 It is very rewarding to successfully pilot someone through their individual athletic development process.
 Everyday I coach I face a new set of challenges and when those challenges are met, as a coach I am provided with a new set of rewards.

-2,000+ Hours of CrossFit & Personal Training Coaching
+3,000+ Hours of CrossFit Coaching, Personal Training & Group Conditioning

 - CrossFit Level 1 Trainer